10 ways to use one circle map in a group lesson

 5. Errorless circle map

 So in this case, you are providing ONLY correct answers to the student.
-Every picture gets cuts out and goes in the circle map.
+Every picture gets cut out and goes in the circle map.
 It still serves as a great review tool, and the student did it all on her own!

 6. Errorless (or not!!) circle map with pictures cut out